-This means that lenders won’t have to provide further mortgage payment holidays.
-“Tailored support” means that Mr D’s lender should look at his whole situation, including his other debts and essential living costs.
+After you have had 6 months break, the FCA says you need “more tailored support”.
+So Mr D’s lender should look at his whole situation, including his other debts and essential living costs.

 There may be different options, depending on their situation and the lender.
 For example, it may be possible to switch to only paying the interest on their mortgage for a while.

 A good debt adviser can help them draw up a budget to show the mortgage lender and work out what their priority bills are.
 For example if Mr D’s partner has credit cards or other non-priority debts, it may be good to only make token payments to them, leaving more money for the mortgage and essential bills.
 See Can’t pay your mortgage now breaks are ending for more details about this.

 I suggest they contact their local Citizens Advice.